Board game café: Japan

 Jelly Jelly Cafe is a large board game café chain across Japan, led by Sho Shirasaka.
 Its first venue was established in Shibuya in 2011, and in 2016 the company began to expand its venues.
 In 2018, the company supervised the establishment of an in-house café for the mobile game company Delightworks, aiming to induce creativity in the company.
 Jelly Jelly Cafe opened its 13th venue in 2022.
 To protect its games, the café only serves drinks.
 It has a target audience of regular college students and office workers.

 A Japanese manga series, After School Dice Club, depicting a group of teenage girls and their efforts to set up a board game café, was first released in 2013 and released as an anime in 2019.

 Singapore

 The Mind Cafe was a chain of board game cafés in Singapore.
 It established an international outlet in New Delhi in 2012.
+In April 2026, The Mind Cafe announced the closure of its flagship store in Singapore which ran for 21 years.